How to Get Nail Polish Out of Clothes

 2. Apply rubbing alcohol or nail polish remover onto a cotton ball and dab the stain.

-3. Rinse the area with warm water and launder as usual.
+3. Wash the area with warm water and launder as usual.

 Synthetic Fabrics